Skip to Content

 New places to stay in Scotland

-Na Bothain – 5 new bothies at Raasay Distillery overlooking Skye’s Cuillin mountain range.
+Na Bothain at Raasay Distillery – The distillery’s luxury accommodation (Borodale House) is joined by five new “Bothain” cabins on a hillside overlooking the Isle of Skye’s Cuillin range.
 Na Bothian makes Raasay the only distillery in Scotland where you can stay overnight in the same building as a working distillery!
 Bookings now live for Nov 2025.
 Book Na Bothain.

 Ardbeg House, Islay – on Islay, Ardbeg House opens this November on the site of the former Islay Hotel in Port Ellen.
 Each room in this design-led 12-room boutique property takes its cue from the island’s iconic distilleries, there is also a whisky lounge and restaurant.
 Book Ardbeg House.